-22. SALE OF QUEENSLAND MINING CORPORATION LTD
+19. SALE OF QUEENSLAND MINING CORPORATION PTY LTD

-On 16 February 2022 Young Australian Mines Limited ("YAML") entered into a binding QMC Sale Implementation Agreement (the "Implementation Agreement") with Fetch Metals Pty Ltd ("Fetch") under which YAML agreed to sell to Fetch all of the shares that YAML holds in Queensland Mining Corporation Pty Ltd ("QMC").
-Under the Implementation Agreement, Fetch has agreed to purchase all of YAML's shares in QMC and to pay a total amount of A\$48,540,350 in cash for those shares and to lend QMC \$1,646,940 on an interest free basis which QMC must immediately use to repay that amount which it owes to YAML.
+On 16 February 2022 Young Australian Mines Limited ("YAML") entered into a binding QMC Sale Implementation Agreement (the "Implementation Agreement") with Fetch Metals Pty Ltd ("Fetch") under which YAML agreed to sell to Fetch all of the shares that YAML holds in Queensland Mining Corporation Pty Ltd ("QMC") if specified conditions were satisfied (or waived).
+As all of the conditions precedent were satisfied or waived on 6 May 2022, YAML, QMC and Fetch executed and delivered the QMC Share Sale Agreement (YAML Shares Only) (QMC SSA) on that date.
+Under the QMC SSA, Fetch agreed to purchase all of YAML's shares in QMC and to pay a total amount of A\$48,540,350 in cash for those shares and to lend QMC \$1,646,940 on an interest free basis which QMC must immediately use to repay that amount which it owes to YAML.